Welcome to the CADP Installation Page.

 additional software (e.g., Gnuplot) suitable for using all functionalities

-On recent Windows systems for which the UAC (User Account Control) is activated (namely, all versions of Windows more recent than Windows XP), you will need administrator privileges to install both the Cygwin software and the CADP software.
+On Windows systems, you will need administrator privileges to install both the Cygwin software and the CADP software.
 In particular, you must install CADP from a Cygwin shell window launched with administrative privileges (right-click on the Cygwin icon and select "Run as Administrator").

 In any case, if a copy of CADP already exists on your system, you will need to be the owner of the directory containing CADP (including all its files and sub-directories) to perform the upgrade.